-- Week 10: Additional work on project, preparing for next semester and next steps, presenting at Celebration of Student Scholarship.
+- Week 10: Additional work on project, preparing for next semester and next steps, presenting at Celebration of Student Scholarship on August 3rd, 2018.

 What will students get out of participating in a Summer Team Project?

-We expect that students will have the opportunity to learn to work both independent and part of a team on an authentic research or creative project, while earning pay.
-They should be prepared for additional research opportunities, jobs, and graduate school as a result of participating in the project.
+We expect that students will have the opportunity to learn to work both independent and part of a team on an authentic project, while earning pay.
+They should be prepared for research opportunities, jobs, and graduate school as a result of participating in the project.
 Students who present their projects at professional venues are welcome to apply for (and have priority funding) the Undergraduate Student Travel Fund.

-Specifically, students in the OSCAR Summer Team Projects will be expected to contribute to the creation an original scholarly project and communicate knowledge from their scholarly or creative project, defined by meeting or exceeding "Proficiency" (from the Students as Scholars Program Rubric) on the outcomes:
+Specifically, students in the OSCAR Summer Team Projects will be expected to contribute to the creation an original scholarly project and communicate knowledge from their project, defined by meeting or exceeding "Proficiency" (from the Students as Scholars Program Rubric) on the outcomes:

 - Articulate and refine a focused and manageable question, problem, or challenge that may contribute to the field.

-- Clearly communicate the results of a scholarly or creative project through publishing, presenting or performing, consistently employing conventions appropriate to the audience and context.
+- Clearly communicate the results of a the project through publishing, presenting or performing, consistently employing conventions appropriate to the audience and context.